 UNDP works in close partnership with Governments, making public service an essential part of all our activities and key in achieving our objectives.
-The Global Centre for Public Service Excellence (GCPSE) needs to both enrich the wide-ranging development debate and at the same time focus on core issues to offer a cohesive theory of change.
+The Global Centre for Public Service Excellence (GCPSE) aimed to both enrich the wide-ranging development debate and at the same time focus on core issues to offer a cohesive theory of change.

 Building an effective interface between the administrative, political and societal spheres is only possible when trust and accountability permeate this space.
 Drivers of integrity and service orientation will then propel public service towards excellence.

 Achieving “excellence” in public service requires effective political economy dynamics, a strong sense of purpose, a clear vision and pragmatic flexibility.
-These four essential determinants are fundamental to successful sustained development and are the cornerstones of the GCPSE agenda as a catalyst of change:
+These four essential determinants are fundamental to successful sustained development and were the cornerstones of the GCPSE agenda as a catalyst of change:

 - Cooperation between political and administrative leadership;